prebid/prebid.github.io/dev-docs/modules/ppi.md

     ]
 }]
 ```

+##### Creating PBJS AdUnits

+PPI creates the PBJS AdUnit from the matched AUP:
+1. Copies the entire AUP
+1. Deletes the following fields from the new AU: slotPattern, divPattern
+1. Add the 'code' field as a hash of the adunit
+1. Add the 'aupname' field as a concatentation of slotPattern, divPattern, and each attribute of customMappingParams.

 ### hbSource Processing Stage

 The hbSource stage defines where the bids for a given auction should come from.
 There are two sources: Auction and Cache.